-On the basis of Eq.~\eqref{eq:MinimumExtWork0}, we can define thermodynamic potentials applicable to the non--equilibrium regime.
-Consider a non--equilibrium state $A$ and equilibrium state $n$. {\bf The DL non--equilibrium-to-equilibrium minimum work principle} for $A \rightarrow n$ is expressed as (see Appendix~\ref{sec:DNEMWP})
+On the basis of Eq.~\eqref{eq:MinimumExtWork0}, we define thermodynamic potentials applicable to the non-equilibrium regime.
+Consider a non-equilibrium state $A$ and equilibrium state $n$. {\bf The DL non-equilibrium-to-equilibrium minimum work principle} for $A \rightarrow n$ is expressed as (see Appendix~\ref{sec:DNEMWP})

-where $\Phi_{\rm A}^{\rm neq} ( t )$ is the non--equilibrium Massieu potential.
-This inequality indicates that the path from non--equilibrium to equilibrium has a lower bound on work.
-In engineering, the effective energy from non-equilibrium to equilibrium is referred to as exergy.\cite{Rant1956ExergieEN,ROSEN20013} The non--equilibrium thermodynamic potential we introduced here can be regarded as a generalization of it.
+where $\Phi_{\rm A}^{\rm neq} ( t )$ is the non-equilibrium Massieu potential.
+This inequality indicates that the path from non-equilibrium to equilibrium has a lower bound on work.
+In engineering, the effective energy from non-equilibrium to equilibrium is referred to as {\bf exergy}.\cite{Rant1956Exergie} The non-equilibrium thermodynamic potential introduced here can be regarded as a generalization of it.